-16. What is the nature and extent of any cooperation with other investigating authorities, including from other jurisdictions?
+15. What is the nature and extent of any cooperation with other investigating authorities, including from other jurisdictions?

-Article 43 of Decision No. 1/95 of the EC-Turkey Association Council authorises the Authority to notify and request the European Commission (DG Competition) to apply relevant measures if the Board believes that cartels organised in the territory of the European Union adversely affect competition in Turkey.
+Article 43 of Decision No. 1/95 of the EC-Turkey Association Council authorises the Authority to notify and request the European Commission (Directorate-General for Competition) to apply relevant measures if the Board believes that cartels organised in the territory of the European Union adversely affect competition in Turkey.
 The provision grants reciprocal rights and obligations to the EU and Turkey, and thus the European Commission has the authority to request the Board to apply relevant measures to restore competition in relevant markets.

-There are also a number of bilateral cooperation agreements between the Authority and the competition agencies in other jurisdictions (e.g. Romania, Korea, Bulgaria, Portugal, Bosnia-Herzegovina, Russia, Croatia and Mongolia) on cartel enforcement matters.
+There are also a number of bilateral cooperation agreements between the Authority and the competition agencies in other jurisdictions (e.g. Albania, Bosnia-Herzegovina, Bulgaria, Croatia, Egypt, Mongolia, Portugal, Romania, Russia, Serbia, South Korea and Ukraine) on cartel enforcement matters.
 The Authority has close ties with the Organization for Economic Cooperation and Development, the United Nations Conference on Trade and Development, the World Trade Organization, the International Competition Network and the World Bank.